Skip to content

 You can also set the meta tags with a meta object or array.
 Meta tags defined in a meta object or array have precedence over those defined as top-level properties.

-Note that, while these forms are equivalent to the shorter form above in terms of the meta tags they generate, the variables that will be defined in the script tag will be different, as these always follow the structure of the frontmatter one-to-one.
+Note that, while these forms are equivalent to the shorter form above in terms of the <meta> tags they generate, the shape of the metadata export differs — metadata always mirrors the frontmatter one-to-one.

 sveltex